Blue-Beaker/backpack-display-mod/README.md

 # BackpackDisplay
-Adds a tooltip for showing items in your backpack, shulker box or other container item.
+Adds a tooltip to show what's in your backpack, shulker box or other container item.
 Configurable of how to get contents for the container item.

 ## Config Format